tailor-cms/xt/docs/example.md

 ### Edit toolbar

-We can implement the same functionality from the toolbars, as they will also recieve element state and have the ability to save it.
+We can implement the same functionality from the toolbars, as they will also receive element state and have the ability to save it.

 Navigate to `packages/edit/src/components/TopToolbar.vue`, paste the following code and save: